 Georg Friedrich Bernhard Riemann (1826-1866) Germany

 Riemann was a phenomenal genius whose work was exceptionally deep, creative and rigorous; he made revolutionary contributions in many areas of pure mathematics, and also inspired the development of physics.
 He had poor physical health and died at an early age, yet is still considered to be among the most productive mathematicians ever.
-He was the master of complex analysis, which he connected to both topology and number theory.
+He made revolutionary advances in complex analysis, which he connected to both topology and number theory.
+He was among the first to consider spaces with an arbitrarily large number of dimensions.
 He applied topology to analysis, and analysis to number theory, making revolutionary contributions to all three fields.
-He took non-Euclidean geometry far beyond his predecessors.
 He introduced the Riemann integral which clarified analysis.
-Riemann's other masterpieces include differential geometry, tensor analysis, the theory of functions, and, especially, the theory of manifolds.
-He generalized the notions of distance and curvature and, therefore, described new possibilities for the geometry of space itself.
+He developed the theory of manifolds, a term which he invented.
+Manifolds underpin topology.
+By imposing metrics on manifolds Riemann invented differential geometry and took non-Euclidean geometry far beyond his predecessors.
+Riemann's other masterpieces include tensor analysis, the theory of functions, and a key relationship between some differential equation solutions and hypergeometric series.
+His generalized notions of distance and curvature described new possibilities for the geometry of space itself.
 Several important theorems and concepts are named after Riemann, e.g. the Riemann-Roch Theorem, a key connection among topology, complex analysis and algebraic geometry.
+He proved Riemann's Rearrangement Theorem, a strong (and paradoxical) result about conditionally convergent series.
+He was also first to prove theorems named after others, e.g. Green's Theorem.
 He was so prolific and original that some of his work went unnoticed (for example, Weierstrass became famous for showing a nowhere-differentiable continuous function; later it was found that Riemann had casually mentioned one in a lecture years earlier).
 Like his mathematical peers (Gauss, Archimedes, Newton), Riemann was intensely interested in physics.
-His theory unifying electricity, magnetism and light was supplanted by Maxwell's theory; however modern physics, beginning with Einstein's relativity, relies on Riemann's notions of the geometry of space.
+His theory unifying electricity, magnetism and light was supplanted by Maxwell's theory; however modern physics, beginning with Einstein's relativity, relies on Riemann's curvature tensor and other notions of the geometry of space.

-Despite his great creativity (Gauss praised Riemann's "gloriously fertile originality"), Riemann once said: "If only I had the theorems!
+Despite his great creativity (Gauss praised Riemann's "gloriously fertile originality;" another biographer called him "one of the most profound and imaginative mathematicians of all time [and] a great philosopher"), Riemann once said: "If only I had the theorems!
 Then I should find the proofs easily enough."